 While collider searches can only offer a very narrow vantage point, they cannot fully illuminate the profound mystery of freeze-in DM scenarios.
 In practical terms, the prospect remains bleak for any present or upcoming DM detection experiments.
 In this letter, we advocate an independent and unique signature of it in the form of the emission of GWs that can occur from the decay of heavy particles in the early universe, an unavoidable consequence of the minimal coupling between the SM and BSM particles to gravity.
 This signature, once produced, propagates undisrupted through cosmic history and can be detected as a new tool to investigate freeze-in DM processes occurred in the ``baby universe''.
-For illustrative purposes, we discuss GW production within a model, particularly model I or II, where DM ($\chi$) is a scalar, the heavy particle is a vector-like fermion ($X$), and the SM particles involved in this interaction are SM fermions $\xi$.
+GW generation can occur during DM production through both scattering and decay processes, depending on which contributes dominantly in a given model.
+For a simple demonstration, we discuss GW production via decay within a model, particularly model I or II, where DM ($\chi$) is a scalar, the heavy particle is a vector-like fermion ($X$), and the SM particles involved in this interaction are SM fermions $\xi$.

-\textit{Graviton bremsstrahlung}---Gravitons couple to the energy-momentum tensor.
-Consequently, at the lowest order, a single graviton can be emitted from any of the interacting fields, as well as from the interaction vertex itself.
-In this framework, the action describing the interaction of the graviton with SM and BSM fields, derived from the Einstein-Hilbert action, is expressed as: